SeaBoiii/seaboiii.github.io/novel/the-silk-of-fate/Chapter28.md

 ---
+layout: chapter
+novel: the-silk-of-fate
+order: 28
-title: Chapter 28 -  Where We Meet Without Touching
+Title: Chapter 28 -  Where We Meet Without Touching
-layout: default
 ---

 ## *The Silk of Fate*